Revealing effects of local dimension on variable-range interacting model by connecting Lieb-Robinson bounds and multipartite entanglement: Generation of multiqudit weighted graph state

-where $\ket{\eta}\equiv\ket{a_1a_2\dots a_N}$ with $a_i\in \{0,1,\dots,d-1\}$ represents the computational basis and can be written as $\eta=\sum_{i=1}^N a_i d^{N-i}$, i.e., decimal equivalent of computational basis $\ket{a_1a_2\dots a_N}$.
-Note that the higher-dimensional cluster state and its properties have been studied \cite{Zhou_2003} where the evolving Ising Hamiltonian is nearest-neighbour.
-The multiqudit weighted graph state involving variable-range interaction and its entanglement properties are not addressed before.
-Furthermore, such study leads to entanglement-based methods in the framework of the cluster state to prove the existence of transition in fall-off rate of a long-range spin-$s$ Ising Hamiltonian with $s>1/2$ (note that dimension $d$, of the individual spin quantum number, $s$ is related as $d=2s+1$).
-To achieve the goal, we require to compute reduced density matrices of a subsystem, following the generalized PEPS formalism \cite{Hartmann2007, Brell2015}.
-For example, the single-site reduced density matrix for the first site takes the form as
+respectively, where $\mathcal{E}_{\vec{a}}(\alpha)=\sum_{x<y\in V}a_x a_y/|\vec{r}_{xy}|^\alpha$ and $\ket{\vec{a}}\equiv\ket{a_1, a_2,\dots, a_N}$ with $a_{x,y}\in \{0,1,\dots,d-1\}$ forming the $d^N$ computational (eigen)basis.
+The qudit cluster states and their uses in MBQC have been studied \cite{Zhou_2003}, where the evolving Hamiltonian involves only NN interactions, i.e., $H^d(\alpha\to\infty)$.
+However, the multiqudit WGS with variable-range interaction and its entanglement properties still remain largely unexplored.
+To achieve the goal, we compute reduced density matrices of a subsystem, following the generalized PEPS formalism \cite{Hartmann2007, Brell2015}.
+For example, the single-site reduced density matrix for the first site takes the form

-where $g_{1r}$ denotes the interaction strength between the first site and the site $r$.
-In a similar fashion, it is possible to obtain all the reduced density matrices of the dynamical state after making arbitrary partition in the system (see Appendix. \ref{sec:reduce density matrix}).
+with $\mu,\nu\in\{0, 1,\dots,d-1\}$.
+In a similar fashion, it is possible to obtain all the reduced density matrices of the dynamical state after making an arbitrary partition in the system (see Appendix~\ref{app:reduce_density_matrix}).